|MEETING PLACE:||The OARS Warehouse, 2540 S HWY 191, Moab, Utah|

 Meeting Place & Time

-The day before your trip we will meet at 6:00 PM in the lobby of Gonzo Inn for a pre-trip meeting.
+The day before your trip we will meet at 6:00 PM at the OARS Warehouse for a pre-trip meeting.
 Your trip leader will provide a thorough trip orientation and pass out your waterproof bags so you can pack your belongings that evening.
 The trip leader will also confirm the meeting time for the following morning and give you an opportunity to ask any last-minute questions.
 Keep in mind that the state-run liquor store closes at 7:00 PM.
-3.2% beer can still be purchased at gas stations and the grocery store and full-strength beer in cans can be purchased at the Moab Brewery.
+Beer can still be purchased at gas stations and the grocery store and full-strength beer in cans can be purchased at the Moab Brewery.

 Getting to Moab

 |From Salt Lake City, UT||234 miles (4 hours)|

 |From Grand Junction, CO||113 miles (2 hours)|

 |From Durango, CO||158 miles (3 hours)|